gatsbyjs/gatsby/docs/tutorial/seo-and-social-sharing-cards-tutorial/index.md

 export default SEO
 ```

-Woo hoo!
+Woo hew!
 You enabled not only SEO for search engines like Google and Bing, but you also laid the groundwork for enhanced sharing capabilities on social networks.
 Finally, you will learn to add support for one of the more useful functionalities for SEO: a canonical link.

 ## `link rel="canonical"`